brandseye/brandseyer/README.md

 BrandsEyeR
 ==========

 [BrandsEye](http://www.brandseye.com) is a company that provides online monitoring, analytics, and insights for social media data.
-We provide an extensive JSON / RESTful API to access your data.
-This library is a wrapper for that data, providing easy access to the data in your various BrandsEye accounts for use in any R analyses and data visualisations.
+We provide an extensive JSON / RESTful API to access to the data that makes up your various BrandsEye accounts.
+This library is a wrapper for that API, and makes it easy to access the data outside of the BrandsEye application in any [R](http://www.r-project.org/) analyses that you might want to perform.

 Installing
 ----------